Skip to main content

 Phase 4: System Commissioning (0.5 days)

-1. Performance verification: Test each zone independently
+1. Performance verification: Run each zone individually, then in combinations

-3. Control calibration: Fine-tune response and timing
+3. Control calibration: Fine-tune how quickly zones respond and how the system prioritizes

 Common Design Mistakes and Solutions